vplusplus/RazorTextTemplatePreProcessor/Samples/README.md

 While above signatures are good enough for pretty intense self-contained templates, they are not sufficient to support features like layouts and named sections.
 The gap is not too wide (refer subsequent samples).
 Nevertheless, at some point, you should take a practical view.
 If the objective is to have 100% of Razor features, you should not re-invent the wheel, instead, consider taking dependency on MVC DLLs.

+###### Taking a pause...

+If you cared to follow through this point, and wondering "why are we doing this", take a look at the references to the assembly containing the templates.
+It should just read "System".
+If you see inadvertently added any other references (MVC in particular), you are on a wrong trail.

+Objective of this tool is to enable self-contained text generation classes (which may happen to be HTML), using Razor syntax, while avoiding external dependencies.
+If you are not convinced, probably, you do not have such usecase.
+In such case, you should revert back to full MVC and stick to the basics.